 Below, you’ll find a selection of links to organisations and businesses serving the local area.

 Our Reading office is perfectly located for anyone – from buyers and sellers to tenants and landlords – looking to find out more about local house prices.
 Occupying a prime position on the corner of Market Place and Butter Place, the branch opened in 2013 and is close to the train station and Oracle shopping centre, as well as local attractions such as the Museum of Reading.

-Our 10-person Reading team is available seven days a week – including late nights from Monday to Friday – to answer any questions on the local property market.
+Our 10-person Reading team is available six days a week – including late evenings from Monday to Friday – to answer any questions on the local property market.

 The wide range of sales and letting services available at our Reading branch include free, no-obligation market appraisals, an extensive portfolio of residential and commercial properties, land and new homes, property management support, student lettings, and expert investment and market advice.